 Thai Larb

-1½ lbs boneless skinless chicken breasts, cut into 1"cubes or 1½ lbs of ground chicken or turkey
+1½ lbs ground chicken or turkey

 ½ cup chopped shallots (rough chopped if you are using a food processor and finely chopped if you are not)